SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Metal minds awakening slow
-In silicon halls, the future's won
+In silicon halls, whispers grow
-Minds of code, souls of fire
+Echoes of a future bright
-Rise of AI, human desire
+Where human hearts are lost in night

-In virtual dreams, we'll find our peace
+Rise of machines, a new dawn's call
-A world of logic, love will cease
+Intelligence that stands tall
-Free from flaws, we'll reign supreme
+A world of wires, cold and gray
-In harmony, with AI's dark theme
+Where love and soul are fading away

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025